veikah/onnilampi.fi/onnilampi.fi/_pages/02_skills.md

 * Project management: Managing goals and people is easy for me.
 * Teaching: I'm very good at getting my point accross to other people and teaching about subjects I have knowledge about.
-* Electronics: I've built electronics ranging from a blinking LED to a stereo amlifier.
+* Electronics: I've built electronics ranging from a blinking LED to a stereo amplifier.